Monospark/SpongeMatchers-Docs/src/index.rst

 ==================

 The user documentation will introduce you to matchers and show you how to make good use of them.
+This section is primarily intended for users of a plugin that uses SpongeMatchers.

 Contents
 --------